Calm, Transparent, Reliable AI Workflow Systems

 Start with one workflow

-In one session, I will map the validation checks, reviewer handoffs, approval points, failure modes, and first safe wedge.
+In one session, I map the handoffs, approval points, failure modes, and first agent-ready wedge.